yuriyXiong/MeshGenerator/README.md

-# MeshGenerator：A Mesh generation package in MATLAB
+# MeshGenerator:A Mesh generation package in MATLAB
 MeshGenerator is a matlab software package used to generate various meshes in 2D such as triangles, squared, Voronoi polygons, even non-convex polygons, etc. It can be used for finite element method and virtual element method.
 The code is based on iFEM and mVEM (Thanks to Professor Chen Long of UCL and Terenceyuyue of SJTU) , and I have mainly done some original work in generating linear and closed interface meshes.

 If you need to communicate with me, you can contact me via email: 202121511185@smail.xtu.edu.cn